 A more fitting definition, on the other hand, comes from Urban Dictionary.com, in which a particular entry states: “The latest attempt by the alt-right to demonize anybody who thinks that maybe putting a reality TV star, who’s declared bankruptcy six times, in charge of the country might not have been the best idea.”

 As one can see, this is not a psychological problem.
 Instead, it’s the latest rhetorical trend adopted by Trump Supporters to silence and vilify their opponents.
-It’s also an over-wrought and overused tactic.
+It’s also an overwrought and overused tactic.
 Several variations of it existed over two decades.
-Each one used in defense of a particular politician (both left and right) – especially presidents.
+Each one is used in defense of a particular politician (both left and right)—especially presidents.

 Derangement syndrome is the umbrella term for TDS.
 The term can be easily summed up by a word often used in its definition.
-Nearly every site that devotes precious space to this syndrome describe it as a neologism – a new word or phrase that (as a definition at Rationalwiki.org states) can be considered “made-up”.
-And made up is exactly what it is.
+Nearly every site that devotes precious space to this syndrome describes it as a neologism—a new word or phrase that (as a definition at Rationalwiki.org states) can be considered “made-up."
+And made-up is exactly what it is.